yeasinulhoquetuhin/TDZ-SSH-SCRIPT/README.md

 ## Overview

-TDZ SSH TUNNEL Manager is a comprehensive, bash-based SSH tunnel management system designed for Linux VPS servers.
+TDZ SSH TUNNEL is a comprehensive, bash-based SSH tunnel management system designed for Linux VPS servers.
 It provides a full-featured CLI dashboard for managing SSH tunnel users, monitoring bandwidth, controlling access, and deploying multiple tunnel protocols — all from a single interactive menu.

-Built from scratch by **Yeasin Ul Hoque**, this project represents a complete, ground-up implementation of a modern SSH tunnel management solution, independently developed with advanced features including dynamic HTML banners, per-user traffic accounting, multi-protocol support, and automated user lifecycle management.
+Built from scratch by **Yeasinul Hoque Tuhin**, this project represents a complete, ground-up implementation of a modern SSH tunnel management solution, independently developed with advanced features including dynamic HTML banners, per-user traffic accounting, multi-protocol support, and automated user lifecycle management.

 ---